hartonenolli/company_manager/README.md

 There could be two different users:
 - manager that has access to everything
 - worker that has  access to own work

+## Created product:

+I have database with 5 tables: users, work, modify, notes, comments

+Users:
+- Stores user data.
+Username, password and admin

+Work:
+- Stores work data.
+Costumer, work_type, price, status, date
+- References users

+Modify:
+- Stores copy of modified work and time, explination
+- References users and work

+Notes:
+- Sores notes for all to see.
+Time, memo
+- References users

+Comments:
+- Stores comments for notes.
+Time, comment
+- References users and notes

+## Toughts:

+It was really satisfying to work on this project.
+I am really happy on the final product.

 ### Other
 This is for tsoha 2023